Please click here to see School of Public Affairs information.

-Students do not apply for the pathway program at the time of application to CU Denver.
-Students will work with their assigned undergraduate academic advisor to apply for the pathway program after they have already matriculated to the university and have met the stated criteria.
+Students do not apply for the Pathways program at the time of application to CU Denver.
+Students will work with their assigned undergraduate academic advisor to apply for the Pathways program after they have already matriculated to the university and have met the stated criteria.

 BAPA/MPA Program Matriculation

-Students in the Pathway BAPA/MPA program may be eligible to complete the MPA-level internship only after successfully passing two MPA-level courses.
+Students in the Pathways BAPA/MPA program may be eligible to complete the MPA-level internship only after successfully passing two MPA-level courses.
 The MPA-level internship may fulfill both the BAPA and MPA internship requirement.
 The BAPA-level internship will not fulfill the MPA-level internship.
-Students must maintain a minimum 3.0 cumulative grade point average for all course work and a 3.5 grade point average for the BAPA major.
+Students must maintain a minimum 3.0 cumulative GPA for all course work and a 3.5 GPA for the BAPA major.

 To earn a degree, students must satisfy all requirements in each of the three areas below, in addition to their individual major requirements.